gandalf-network/eyeofsauron/README.md

 - -f, --folder [folder]: Set the destination folder for the generated files

+- -esm, --esModules : Specify if the generated files should be Javascript ESModule files (Uses import statements).

-- -js, --javascript : Specify if the generated files should be Javascript files (default).
+- -esm, --commonJS : Specify if the generated files should be Javascript CommonJS files (Uses require statements).

 - -ts, --typescript : Specify if the generated files should be TypeScript files.